-State program review is required.
-The program review process focuses on the specific areas that lead to an endorsement on a license, such as mathematics, social studies, or building administrator, etc. Program reviews must be completed for all programs at both the initial and advanced levels.
-Advanced degree programs that do not lead to licensure, will be reviewed at the time of the accreditation site visit.
-Based on a partnership agreement between the National Council for Accreditation of Teacher Education (NCATE/CAEP) / Council on the Accreditation of Educator Preparation (CAEP) and KSDE, program reviews are placed under KSBE procedures whether the unit is seeking joint KSBE/NCATE/CAEP accreditation or KSBE accreditation only.
-Units (Education Preparation Provider [EPP]) may choose to submit programs for review to national specialty professional associations (SPAs, e.g. NCTM, NCTE, etc.).
-SPA/out-ofstate program review results are for unit use, and do not impact state program review results.
-Data from program reviews must be included in (NCATE/CAEP) Standard 1: Candidate Knowledge, Skills, and Dispositions (CAEP Standard 1: Content and Pedagogical Knowledge) of the Institutional Report (CAEP Self Study) for accreditation, and/or (NCATE/CAEP) Standard 2: Assessment System and Unit Evaluation / (CAEP Standard 5).
+State program review and KSBoE approval is required for all programs wishing to recommend completers for a Kansas teaching license.
+The program review process focuses on the specific areas that lead to an endorsement on a license, such as mathematics, social studies, or building administrator, etc. Program reviews must be completed for all programs at both the initial and advanced levels, including add-on programs.
+Advanced degree programs that do not lead to licensure, will not be reviewed during the program reviews or accreditation site visit.

+Program reviews are placed under KSBoE procedures whether the unit is seeking joint KSDE/ CAEP accreditation or KSDE accreditation only.
+Education Preparation Provider [EPP] units may choose to submit programs for review to national specialty professional associations (SPAs, e.g. NCTM, NCTE, etc.).
+SPA/out-of- state program review results are for unit use, and do not impact state program review results.
+Data from program reviews is necessary for KSDE/CAEP Accreditation Standard 1: Content and Pedagogical Knowledge of the Self Study for accreditation, and KSDE/CAEP Standard 5: Provider Quality, Continuous Improvement, and Capacity.

-The unit (EPP) is responsible for coordinating all programs for the initial and continuing preparation of school personnel no matter whether they are housed administratively on a campus, at a location apart from the campus or offered through online coursework.
+The EPP is responsible for coordinating all programs for the initial and continuing preparation of school personnel no matter whether they are housed administratively on a campus, at a location apart from the campus, or offered through on- line coursework.
 In many institutions, content areas or academic subjects are offered primarily in units other than education (for example, in the College of Arts and Sciences, School of Agriculture, School of Business, etc.).
-The education unit (EPP) is held accountable for the quality of these programs as well as any program offered within the unit (EPP) itself.
+The EPP is held accountable for the quality of these programs as well as any program offered within the EPP itself.